nalmadi/nalmadi.github.io/_posts/2023-05-18-student-interview-Jeffrey.md

 Usually every year, Applications are evaluated quarterly.
 The application basically consists of 5 sections: Personal Info, School Info, Written and Video samples, Additional Information and Technical Skills.
 The section that needs a great deal of attention is the “Written Sample”.
-In this section, some essay questions are given which should be answered using written-ups and a video made under 2 minutes.
+In this section, some essay questions are given which should be answered using write-ups and a video made under 2 minutes.
 During my application year, one was at liberty to use at least one video in answering all 3 essay topics and so I decided to submit 2 videos and one write-up.
 But for this year in particular, it was made compulsory to submit just one video in answering any of the topics, with the others being write-ups.
 Things may change slightly in the years ahead but the good news is, the essay topics do not change and by answering them well, one is set on the path of becoming a Microsoft Learn Student Ambassador.
 The topics are labeled: ‘INSPIRE’, ‘TEACH’ and ‘PROMOTE.’